-NOTE: It is BrainStorm’s best practice that you initially send each Campaign to a test Group to thoroughly validate all steps and that the domain hasn't been compromised.
+NOTE: It is a QuickHelp best practice that you initially send each Campaign to a small test group to thoroughly validate all steps and that the domain hasn't been compromised.

 You will not be able to change the Time Zone or set a Start or Send By Date until you have selected a Target Audience.
 The selected time zone will determine when the campaign actually starts.

 - Choose a Date and Time to start sending Campaign emails in the Start Date field.